nonplayer/hammercrawl/hc_core_player.md

 In HAMMERCRAWL!, XP is only gained *after* overcoming challenges generated from the Divining Pool.
 When the party survives a new rolled challenge, use the following process to determine the how *base* XP reward:

 1. **Did they explore a new Room?** Each time the party discovers a new "room" or "node" in the dungeon (specifically after using the Explore Action), start the reward with a single XP.
 This is based on the "node" based method of dungeon exploration; if you're running a room-heavy dungeon, you may need to restrict this to once per "region" of rooms instead.
-2. **Did they defeat the challenges?** If there was a challenge in the room, increase the reward by the total number of Crossblades rolled in that encounter's Divining Pool, plus any additional Hammers rolled.
-Note that Hammers only add to the XP reward pool if at least one Crossblade was also present - rewards without challenge earn no XP!
+2. **Did they defeat the challenges?** If there was a challenge in the room, increase the reward by the total number of Xs rolled in that encounter's Divining Pool, plus any additional Suns rolled.
+Note that Suns *only* add to the XP reward pool if at least one X was also present - rewards without challenge earn no XP!
 3. **Are they on a level-appropriate Dungeon Tier?** Multiply the reward based on comparing the party's average level Tier to that of the current dungeon level: